BeeHive-org/5-choice-serial-reaction-time/documentation/index.md

 -     [.](testcode.md){step}  is provided in microPython.
  -   You can also use Bonsai for data collection on PC however this implimentation is not covered under this documentation.

+If you wish to build the complete box please look at the [Overal BOM]{BOM} otherwise you can find indvidual sectional Bill of materials under each tab.